Walls of Constantinople: Walls of Blachernae

 The walls of Blachernae connect the Theodosian walls, which terminate at the height of the Palace of the Porphyrogenitus (Tekfur Sarayı), with the sea wall at the Golden Horn.
 They consist of a series of single walls built in different periods, which cover the suburb of Blachernae.
 Generally they are about 12–15 meters in height, thicker than the Theodosian walls and with more closely spaced towers.
-Situated on a steep slope, they lacked a moat, except on their lower end towards the Golden Horn, where Emperor John VI Kantakouzenos had dug one.
+Situated on a steep slope, they lacked a moat, except on their lower end towards the Golden Horn, where Emperor John VI Kantakouzenos had one dug.

 The question of the original fortifications in this area has been examined by several scholars, and several theories have been proposed as to their course.
 It is known from the Notitia Urbis Constantinopolitanae that the XIV region, which comprised Blachernae, stood apart and was enclosed all around by a wall of its own.
 Further it is recorded that originally, and at least as late as the Avar-Persian siege of 626, when they were burned down, the important sanctuaries of Panagia Blachernitissa and St. Nicholas lay just outside the quarter's fortifications.
 Traces of the quarter's walls have been preserved, running from the area of the Porphyrogenitus Palace in straight line to the so-called Prison of Anemas.
 The original fortified quarter can thereby be roughly traced to have comprised the two northern spurs of the city's Seventh Hill in a triangle, stretching from the Porphyrogenitus Palace to the Anemas Prison, from there to the church of St. Demetrios Kanabos and thence back to the Porphyrogenitus Palace.
 These fortifications were apparently older than the Theodosian walls, probably dating to sometime in the 4th century, and were then connected to the new city walls under Theodosius II, with the western wall forming the outer face of the city's defenses and the eastern wall fell into disrepair.